desenfirman/machine-learning-zoomcamp/.__MIDTERM__/README.md

 ## Problem Description

 In FIFA 20, some of player have traits which represent the in-game characteristic that give the player a unique skills & distinct player style between the players.
 There are so many player traits that available in the FIFA 20, for example: Leadership, Clinical Finisher, Speedster, Long Shooter and many more.
-In this case, the goal is to predict if a player has a trait an Early Crosser.
+In this case, the goal is to predict if a player has a trait an **Early Crosser**.
 An Early Crosser itself described as a player with a tendency to perform a direct cross to the open spaces of opponent's penalty area before reaching the end line or corner flag.
 This kind of player usually has a vision of the other teammates movement to the open-spaces in the front of the opponent's penalty area combined with a good long ball cross.
 While at the same time, there are multiple attributes that made the player has a Early Crosser trait.

 ![Early Crosser](./pictures/early-crosser.png)